Hotspot Shield Review 2025: Does It Secure Your Data?

 Hotspot Shield server list

 The one thing we would change about the server list is more filtering and sorting options.
-They have this helpful "Load" stat on the app's home page, which shows how busy the server is.
+It has this helpful "Load" stat on the app's home page, which shows how busy the server is.
 It would be convenient to be able to sort the servers by lowest load for higher reliability.

 Hotspot Shield's homepage when connected